 Early Origins of the Barringtown family

+The surname Barringtown was first found in Cambridge and Lincolnshire where they have held a family seat from very ancient times.
+Barrington or De Barenton was located near Caudebec, Normandy.
 They were granted manors and estates by Duke William for their assistance at the Battle of Hastings in 1066 A.D.

 Important Dates for the Barringtown family

 This web page shows only a small excerpt of our Barringtown research.
 Another 70 words (5 lines of text) covering the years 1917, 1588, 1570, 1628, 1601, 1611, 1621, 1628, 1644, 1621, 1629, 1605, 1683, 1645, 1648, 1660, 1679, 1671, 1715 and 1797 are included under the topic Early Barringtown History in all our PDF Extended History products and printed products wherever possible.

 Barringtown Spelling Variations

-, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
+Norman surnames are characterized by a multitude of spelling variations.
+The frequent changes in surnames are largely due to the fact that the Old and Middle English languages lacked definite spelling rules.
+The introduction of Norman French to England, as well as the official court languages of Latin and French, also had pronounced influences on the spelling of surnames.
 Since medieval scribes and church officials recorded names as they sounded, rather than adhering to any specific spelling rules, it was common to find the same individual referred to with different spellings.
 The name has been spelled Barrington, Barentin, Berrington, Berington, Berinton, Barenten, Barenton, Barentine, Barentyn, Barrinton, Barrenkton, Barringston and many more.

 Early Notables of the Barringtown family (pre 1700)

 Another 44 words (3 lines of text) are included under the topic Early Barringtown Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Barringtown family to Ireland

 Some of the Barringtown family moved to Ireland, but this topic is not covered in this excerpt.

 Another 56 words (4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Migration of the Barringtown family

 Many English families emigrated to North American colonies in order to escape the political chaos in Britain at this time.
 Unfortunately, many English families made the trip to the New World under extremely harsh conditions.
 Overcrowding on the ships caused the majority of the immigrants to arrive diseased, famished, and destitute from the long journey across the stormy Atlantic.
 Despite these hardships, many of the families prospered and went on to make invaluable contributions to the development of the cultures of the United States and Canada.
 Early North American immigration records have revealed a number of people bearing the name Barringtown or a variant listed above: Abigail Barrington who settled in Barbados in 1664; Isaac Barrington settled in Barbados in 1654; Robert Barrington settled in Virginia in 1677; Benjamin Barrington settled in North Carolina in 1701.